MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

     :::image type="content" source="media/enterprise-for-iot-get-started/eiot-toggle-on.png" alt-text="Screenshot of Enterprise IoT toggled on in Microsoft Defender XDR.":::

-## A standalone Enterprise IoT trial license
+## Standalone Enterprise IoT trial license

-A customers with a Microsoft Defender for Endpoint P2 license only can use a trial standalone license for enterprise IoT monitoring.
-To purchase a license you need to calculate the number of minotored devices in your network.
+Customers with a Microsoft Defender for Endpoint P2 license only can use a trial standalone license for enterprise IoT monitoring.
+To purchase a license you need to calculate the number of monitored devices in your network.
 Then using the Microsoft 365 admin center purchase your licenses.

 ### Calculate monitored devices for Enterprise IoT monitoring